Ginger-Science/eliza-minter/README.md

 ## 1. Fix Collection Generation and Minting.
 The minter is currently called by the agent, but the plugin-nft-generation seems to expect a lot of metadata and the agent does not mint an NFT.
 ## 2. Update Agent Properties.
-This character is still mostly nader dabit - need to update for "Vivian Flame" our Ginger Science Editor
+This character is still mostly nader dabit's alter ego
 ## 3. Update minter properties.
 The minter needs to listen to a google folder and generate a process control NFT when a user submits a survey response.
-This functionality is working in the BioAgent research repo.
+This functionality is working in the GingerBioAgent research repo, but the minter there is still not working on Solana Devnet.

 # Eliza NASA Plugin and Tutorial